 The Chidren's commision has a guide to help support children through this time and help answer any questions about the coronavirus.
 Guide to Coronavirus

 The Child Mind Institute has some handy hints especially for parents of older children in how to cope during Covid 19.
 Supporting Kids

-Axel Scheffler, the author of the Gruffalo has illustrated a digital book for primary school age children, free for anyone to read on screen or print out, about the coronavirus and the measures taken to control it.
+Axel Scheffler, illustrator of the Gruffalo, has illustrated a digital book for primary school age children, free for anyone to read on screen or print out, about the coronavirus and the measures taken to control it.
 Get a copy here

 A lovely story aimed at young children in how to deal with thier feelings during the Coronavirus, by Ana Gomez.
 The Oyster and the Butterfly